SURGICAL TREATMENT OF THE CONGENITAL HYPERINSULINISM: A PRELIMINARY ANALYSIS

 Email: noemail@neicon.ru

-S. Amidkhonova
+S. A. Amidkhonova

 V.A.
 Almazov National Medical Research Centre